LearyE/Lab-Manual-Edits/README.md

 ###### <p dir='rtl' align='right'>[Top](#Table-of-contents)</p>
 # Lab Resources
 ## GitHub
-Github is a hosting serveice.
+Github is a hosting service.
 Projects on GitHub can be accessed and manipulated using the standard Git command-line interface and all of the standard Git commands work with it.
 GitHub also allows registered and non-registered users to browse public repositories on the site.
 All members must register an account in order to contribute to discussion and manage repository.
 This lab manual is on Github and the corresponding lab wiki is also on Github.
 Please check the [lab manual](https://github.com/LearyE/Ortho-Biostats) and [lab wiki](https://github.com/LearyE/Ortho-Biostats/wiki) first,  if you have any lab related questions.

 ## Outlook
 Outlook is primarily an email application, it also includes a calendar, task manager, contact manager, note taking, journal, and web browsing.
 Using Outlook is required for the lab.